PuZZleDucK/Inclusivity-2020-January/slides/gnews1.md

 <hr />
 ### Firefox 58 Gets Graphics Speed Boost, Web App Abilities
 - Firefox 58 does better than its predecessor in some graphics tasks by splitting work better across the multiple processor cores
-- Firefox 58 can get WebAssembly software running faster so you don't have to twiddle your thumbs waiting as long after clicking a link.
-Another is progressive web apps (PWAs), an initiative that came out of Google to help make the web a better match for the apps we all drop on our phones
+- Firefox 58 can get WebAssembly software running faster so you don't have to twiddle your thumbs waiting as long after clicking a link
+- Progressive web apps (PWAs), an initiative that came out of Google to help make the web a better match for the apps we all drop on our phones
 - Article: https://www.cnet.com/news/mozilla-firefox-58-quantum-kicks-graphics-speed-up-a-notch-and-blocks-ad-trackers/
 Note:
 notes